mkurz/deadbolt-2-guide/manuscript/06-deadbolt-java-controllers.md

 # Java controller constraints
 If you like annotations in Java code, you're in for a treat.
 If you don't, this may be a good time to consider the Scala version.
+Actually, that's not strictly true - it also turns out that if you take long enough to write a book, you add new features that allow constraints to be applied during routing; we'll get to that later, I just didn't want you to panic at the thought of yet more annotations in your code.

 One very important point to bear in mind is the order in which Play evaluates annotations.
 Annotations applied to a method are applied to annotations applied to a class.
 This can lead to situations where Deadbolt method constraints deny access because information from a class constraint.
 See the section on deferring method-level interceptors for a solution to this.